kholodsadek/IMDB_DATA_ANALYSIS-by-Excel/README.md

 To ensure the dataset is clean and ready for analysis:

 1. **Remove Duplicates:**
-    - I made sure that there was No duplicates in this data.
+    - I made sure that there was duplicates in this data by rows but there's not duplicates by columns.
 2. **Handle Missing Values:**
     - Handle NULL values in 2 columns: `Language` and `Plot_keywords` by filter them.